Document Collection, Translation and Notarisation

 - A certificate of no criminal record — required for many countries.

-- A foreign-travel passport and a Kyrgyz national passport — a translation may be required, for example, for a British or American visa.
+- A foreign-travel passport and a Kyrgyz national passport — a translation may be required, for a British or American visa, for example.

 - Financial documents — bank statements and proof of your parents' income.
-These almost always need to be translated.
+These almost always need translating.

 You can translate a document into English or German yourself.
-But for an embassy or a foreign university, such a translation is just a sheet of text with no legal force.
-That is why notarised translation exists.
-Here is how it works in our reality:First, a professional translator translates your document.
+But to an embassy or a foreign university, such a translation is just a sheet of text with no legal force.
+That's why notarised translation exists.
+Here's how it works in practice:First, a professional translator translates your document.
 Then they go to a notary.
-The notary checks whether the translator has the relevant qualifications and certifies their signature on the translation.
+The notary checks that the translator holds the relevant qualifications and certifies their signature on the translation.
 The translation is then bound to the original (or to a copy).
 The pages are numbered and stitched together, and the notary's seal and signature are placed on the binding.
-Voilà!
+And there you have it.

-But some countries have their own quirks.
-For example, uni-assist in Germany states outright: «We accept translations from Kyrgyzstan only if a Kyrgyz notary certifies the translator's signature and identity.
+Some countries, though, have their own quirks. uni-assist in Germany, for example, states outright: «We accept translations from Kyrgyzstan only if a Kyrgyz notary certifies the translator's signature and identity.
 This also applies to translations from translation agencies».
-Literally: the notary must see the translator in person, or the translation must be carried out by an agency that has an arrangement with a notary. uni-assist asks for confirmation of the translator's qualifications and identity, not just a stamp on a piece of paper.
+In other words: the notary must see the translator in person, or the translation must be carried out by an agency that has an arrangement with a notary. uni-assist wants confirmation of the translator's qualifications and identity, not just a stamp on a piece of paper.

 - Apostille.
-If the country you are going to has signed the Hague Convention (and most have), it is enough to affix an apostille — a special stamp that confirms a document's authenticity and makes it legal abroad.
+If the country you're going to has signed the Hague Convention (and most have), it's enough to affix an apostille — a special stamp that confirms a document's authenticity and makes it legal abroad.
 This is fast, relatively cheap and works for most countries.

 - Consular legalisation.
-For countries that have not joined the Hague Convention, a more complex and lengthy procedure — consular legalisation — is required.
-Such countries include, for example, some Middle Eastern states.
-You should therefore always check in advance whether your chosen country recognises Kyrgyzstan's apostille or whether full legalisation will be required.
+For countries that haven't joined the Hague Convention, a more complex and lengthy procedure — consular legalisation — is required.
+Such countries include some Middle Eastern states.
+So always check in advance whether your chosen country recognises Kyrgyzstan's apostille or whether full legalisation will be needed.

-Important to keep in mind: there is no single list of countries where the apostille does not work — it must be checked for each case individually.
-An apostille is affixed to the original or a notarised copy of the document before translation.
-It is therefore best to follow the correct order: first affix the apostille at the Kyrgyz Ministry of Justice, then translate and certify with a notary.
+Worth keeping in mind: there is no single list of countries where the apostille doesn't work — it has to be checked case by case.
+An apostille is affixed to the original or a notarised copy of the document before translation, so it's best to follow the correct order: first affix the apostille at the Kyrgyz Ministry of Justice, then translate and certify with a notary.

 Country-specific points

-Not all embassies are equally lenient towards translations:
+Not all embassies are equally relaxed about translations:

 - USA.
-The US Embassy follows USCIS rules: notarisation of the translation is not required.
-A so-called "certified translation" is enough — a translation done by any competent translator who attaches to it a written statement of accuracy together with their contact details and signature.
-The main thing is that the translation must be complete and accurate.
+The US Embassy follows USCIS rules: notarisation of the translation isn't required.
+A so-called "certified translation" is enough — a translation done by any competent translator who attaches a written statement of accuracy together with their contact details and signature.
+The key thing is that the translation be complete and accurate.
 A biometric passport is partly read automatically.

 - United Kingdom.
-The British Home Office (UKVI) requires the translation to be accompanied by a written confirmation of accuracy stating the date of the translation and the translator's contact details and signature.
-The translation may be done by either a professional translator or the applicant themselves — if they are confident in their competence.
-The main thing is to meet the formal requirements.
+The British Home Office (UKVI) requires the translation to be accompanied by a written confirmation of accuracy stating the date of translation and the translator's contact details and signature.
+The translation may be done by a professional translator or by the applicant themselves, if they're confident in their competence.
+The key thing is to meet the formal requirements.

 - uni-assist (Germany, some Swiss universities). uni-assist accepts translations from Kyrgyzstan only on condition that a Kyrgyz notary has certified the translator's signature and identity.
-The Austrian authorities generally do not recognise Kyrgyzstan's apostille (more on this below), whereas uni-assist follows its own rules and accepts translations within this approach.
+The Austrian authorities generally do not recognise Kyrgyzstan's apostille (more on this below), whereas uni-assist follows its own rules and accepts translations on this basis.

 - Belgium.
 Unlike Austria, Belgium recognises Kyrgyzstan's apostille.
 Documents bearing an apostille from the competent Kyrgyz authorities are accepted directly.

 - Turkey.
-If a document is destined for a Turkish government body (for diploma recognition, etc.), the translation must be done by a sworn translator in Turkey (yeminli tercüman).
-A notarised translation done in Kyrgyzstan is not sufficient in these cases.
-However, for the university itself, a translation done in Kyrgyzstan with notarisation, along with the diploma itself, is often enough.
-It all depends on the specific university and purpose — this needs to be looked at on a case-by-case basis.
+If a document is destined for a Turkish government body (for diploma recognition and the like), the translation must be done by a sworn translator in Turkey (yeminli tercüman).
+A notarised translation done in Kyrgyzstan isn't sufficient in these cases.
+For the university itself, however, a translation done in Kyrgyzstan with notarisation, along with the diploma, is often enough.
+It all depends on the specific university and purpose — this needs looking at case by case.

 How we help

-At this stage, clients most often start getting a migraine: they need to find a translation agency whose translations are accepted by specific notaries, submit an apostille request to the Ministry of Justice, and work out the right sequence of steps for their particular country.
-And if you are a month late, the university may push back the deadline or even withdraw the offer.
+This is the stage where clients most often start getting a migraine: they need to find a translation agency whose translations specific notaries accept, submit an apostille request to the Ministry of Justice, and work out the right sequence of steps for their particular country.
+And if you're a month late, the university may push back the deadline or even withdraw the offer.
 Gathering, translating and certifying documents is tedious and nerve-racking without the right route.
 But once you know the sequence, you save both time and money.
 We know this route and are ready to walk it with you.